-Report: Iran sentences rights lawyers to 6 years in prison
+Report: Iran sentences 3 rights lawyers to prison

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

-Iran holds regular presidential and parliamentary elections, but a council of religious clerics vets candidates, and Supreme Leader Ayatollah Ali Khamenei has the final word on all major policies.
+Iran holds regular presidential and parliamentary elections, but a council of clerics vets candidates.
+Supreme Leader Ayatollah Ali Khamenei has the final word on all major policies.

+The Hamshari daily meanwhile reported that a court in the central city of Arak sentenced another lawyer to 13 years in prison.

+It said Mohammad Najafi was sentenced to 10 years for “conveying information to a hostile country” through interviews with foreign media, two years for insulting the supreme leader and one year for publicity in support of opposition groups.